MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/ui/UserCard/UserCardRedesigned/README.md

-# RedesignedUserCard
+# UserCardRedesigned

 ## Overview
-The **`RedesignedUserCard`** component is a modern user profile interface designed to provide a visually appealing and functional experience for managing user details.
+The **`UserCardRedesigned`** component is a modern user profile interface designed to provide a visually appealing and functional experience for managing user details.
 It replaces older profile card implementations with an updated design that enhances usability and aligns with current UI trends.
 This component is equipped with various input fields and selectors to edit profile information, including avatar, personal details, and preferences.

 ## Props
-The **`RedesignedUserCard`** component accepts the following props:
+The **`UserCardRedesigned`** component accepts the following props:

 | Prop                | Type                           | Required / Optional | Description                                                                            |
 |---------------------|--------------------------------|----------------------|----------------------------------------------------------------------------------------|